Sweetened Rose Iced Tea

 Use tea bags, tea sachets, or loose tea.

-Tea bags or sachets make for quick and easy cleanup but you can also use loose tea.
+I like using tea bags or sachets since it makes for quick and easy cleanup but you can also use loose tea.
 Use 1 ½ teaspoons of black loose tea instead of 1 tea bag.

 Expert Tips